blenq/pagio/pagio/docs/stmt_caching.rst

 there are connected pagio clients present.
 It depends on the queries and the actual changes.
 For example, if SELECT statements never use '*' or don't run in a transaction, columns can be added freely.
-If errors do occur, they should be gone when statements are executed again.
+If errors do occur, they should be gone when statements are re-executed.
 So calling code that survives an error, for example a web app, should recover after a few hiccups.
 If that is not acceptable, either disable statement caching by setting the prepare_threshold to 0 or restart the client